Visit Our Campus

 Banner Elk, NC 28604

 Traveling east to campus: From Johnson City, Tennessee, take Highway U.S. 19 East to Elk Park and Route 194 (Main Street West).
-The admissions parking lot is on the right just past the flagpoles.
+Admission parking lot on the right in front of Cannon Welcome Center.